Fun facts about Thailand – The land of smiles

 Logging is banned in Thailand

 In 1989 Thailand banned logging.
-That is why you often see houses and buildings build around threes in Thailand.
+That is why you often see houses and buildings built around threes in Thailand.

 Thailand is a country on the Asian continent in a region called Southeast Asia